 When it comes time for your lesson, about 5 minutes beforehand, on a laptop screen-size, or larger, open your browser (Chrome, Firefox, MS Edge) and go to the email that displays the Zoom or Skype link provided to you.
 Click on the link.
 Click here for technical guidance.

 I use Stripe as my merchant account processing gateway, one of the most secure in the business.
-I don’t accept PayPal, Zelle, Venmo, etc any longer.
-I’ll take your card information over the phone; it’s not stored anywhere.
+I take many other payment types - just ask!
+Your payment info is not stored on the website.
 Payment must be made before lessons begin.

 I don’t want unhappy students.
 If you change your mind before that first lesson even begins, I’ll refund the full amount.
 If you sign up for a lesson series but don’t complete them, the discount is not earned so I convert the lessons taken to regular price, and prorate the remainder.

 You’ll need to make sure you’re familiar with the rules of playing in a tournament, as they are different than casual chess (ex: chess clock).
 I recommend watching some tournaments to see how it works (search online, there are many places to watch a video); even read some books.
 Also solve tactics each day for a week or two before the tournament; it’s better to solve 5 or 10 tactics that are difficult for you rather than a big handful of easy ones that teach you nothing.
 Be sure to enter the type of event that suits you.